meircif/lumi-lang/docs/index.rst

 "Lumi" name was chosen because:

-* "Lumi" is an abbreviation for "Illuminating", which is clearly a good thing.
+* "Lumi" is an abbreviation for "Illuminating", and Lumi language aims to cast new light to the programming world. (it's also the meaning of my first name)
-  (and the meaning of my name "Meir" in Hebrew)
+* "Lumi" means "snow" in Finnish, which is bright, light, handy, flexible, strong and fun - such as the Lumi language. (and also - I like snow)
-* "Lumi" means "snow" in Finnish, which is bright, light, handy, flexible, strong and fun. (and I like snow)
+* "Lumi" is short, easy to pronounce, and fun to say.

-* "Lumi" is short and fun to say.
+   The Lumi image is

-   Lumi Image `Designed by kjpargeter / Freepik <http://www.freepik.com>`_
+   `Designed by kjpargeter / Freepik <http://www.freepik.com>`_

 .. toctree::
    :maxdepth: 2